Who we are

 - Protect civilians from threats of physical violence.

-Monitor, investigate, verify, and report regularly on abuses and violations of human rights and violations of international humanitarian law;
+- Monitor and report abuses and violations of human rights and international humanitarian law.

 What we do

 The measures taken by UNPOL to protect people living in UN protection sites include preventive and visibility patrols, confidence and trust building patrols, cordon and search operations to maintain the civilian nature of these sites, screening access control, security incident assessments as well as engaging with community leaders and other stakeholders.

 To build the capacity and effectiveness of the South Sudan Police Service and other national law enforcement agencies, UNPOL provides technical assistance and advice in line with human rights principles and international humanitarian law.
 UNPOL also conducts community policing exercises to strengthen community involvement in crime prevention and to build partnerships with the people we are here to serve.

 - Ensuring safety, security and protection of civilians within and outside the PoC sites.

 - Establishing and revamping Police Community Relations Committees for crime prevention and community cohesiveness.